UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 .. nextslide::

-There is a copy of sherlock holmes right here:
+There is a copy of Sherlock Holmes right here:

 :download:`sherlock.txt  <./sherlock.txt>`.